 Power Factor of Induction Motor

-- The value of the P.F of the induction motor depends on the load connected with the motor, if the motor is connected with the full rated load its P.F will be from 0.85 to 0.95, and if there is no load is connected with it, its power factor will be 0.2.
+The value of the P.F. of the induction motor depends on the load connected with the motor; if the motor is connected with the full rated load, its P.F. will be from 0.85 to 0.95, and if there is no load connected with it, its power factor will be 0.2.

-- In some certain cases if its power factor is not for the working situation it can be improved by connecting capacitor banks with the motor.
+In certain cases, if its power factor is not for the working situation, it can be improved by connecting capacitor banks with the motor.

-- There are two main parts the induction motor first one is the stator which is the static part of the induction motor and supply voltages are provided at those parts.
+There are two main parts to the induction motor; the first one is the stator, which is the static part of the induction motor, and supply voltages are provided at this part.

-- The second main part induction motor is the rotor, it is the rotating part of the induction motor.
+The second main part of the induction motor is the rotor; it is the rotating part of the induction motor.

-- Now we discuss these two main parts and some sub-parts of induction motor with the details.
+Now we discuss these two main parts and some sub-parts of the induction motor in detail.

 Stator of Induction Motor

-- The stator is the static part of the induction motor, at this part revolving magnetic field is produced when supply is provided at its point.
+The stator is the static part of the induction motor; at this part, a revolving magnetic field is produced when a supply is provided at its point.

-- The stator is created by cast iron material, and it has different slots to carry the stator wingdings.
+The stator is created by cast iron material, and it has different slots to carry the stator windings.

 The Rotor of the Induction Motor

 - The rotor is the revolving part of the induction motor.
-There are two types of rotor which are used in an induction motor.
-The first one is the Wound rotor and the other is a squirrel cage rotor.
+There are two types of rotor that are used in an induction motor.
+The first one is the Wound rotor, and the other is a squirrel cage rotor.

 Squirrel Cage Rotor

-- This rotor is known as squirrel cage because its construction is like a squirrel.
-Its shape is similar to the cylinder which has laminated slots as a conductor.
+This rotor is known as a squirrel cage because its construction is like a squirrel.
+Its shape is similar to the cylinder, which has laminated slots as a conductor.

 Wound Rotor of Induction Motor